IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The context - CARML CI environment.md

 This flow generally covers 3 phases:

-1. In the **Develop modules** phase modules are first implemented/updated and then validated using uno or multiple module test files, testing their successful deployment to a sandbox subscription to prove their correctness.
+1. In the **Develop modules** phase modules are first implemented/updated and then validated using one or multiple module test files, testing their successful deployment to a sandbox subscription to prove their correctness.

 1. The next phase, **Publish modules**, packages and publishes the tested and approved modules to a target location for later consumption.
 The target location (also known as package store or artifact store) should support versioning to allow referencing a specific module version and to avoid breaking changes when referencing them.